irobot-ros/ros2-performance/performance_test_factory/README.md

 # Performance Test Factory

-This package contains a factory for creating multiple instances of `performance_test::Node` with entities of various types.
+This package contains a factory for creating multiple instances of `performance_test::PerformanceNode` with entities of various types.

 This package depends on a series of plugin, defined by the group tag `performance_test_factory_plugins`.
 Each plugin will define some custom interfaces that can be used in the factory.